 Sunbeam S10 500 cm3 OHV engine unit

 At BSA Bernard became a close colleague of Hermann Meier and became ever more fascinated with two-stroke cycle engines.
 The design process seemed to be a black art and he decided that there must be a more consistent approach to consider the design methodology involved in porting, inlet and exhaust system.
 He was fascinated by the work of Prof. Hans List (AVL, Graz, Austria) and Walter Kaaden s pioneering work at MZ.
 Bernard became disillusioned with the lack of forward thinking evident at BSA.
 He regularly visited the Frankfurt Motorcycle show and was well aware of the developments coming forward from the key World competitors.
 Back at BSA he made proposals for the future way forward for BSA to remain a World leading motorcycle manufacturer and was staggered to hear push backs from senior managers.
 One comment being "you can't go saying things like this.
 They (the BSA directors) might want us to do something about it."
-Completely unimpressed by this blinkered thinking he resigned from BSA as he could see no future there and formed a partnership with Meier (Hooper Meier Partnership) offering engineering consultancy.
+Completely unimpressed by this blinkered thinking he resigned from BSA as he could see no future there and formed a partnership with Meier (Hooper-Meier Partnership) offering engineering consultancy.
 During this period the following were successfully developed: -

 The Scott Swift 500 cm3 twin cylinder engine (with BH designed Schnurle ported)